 Ms Fistonich currently works part-time at Community Newspapers as a telemarketer.
 She said she had to thank her family, friends and work colleagues for their support and encouragement.
 But, equally she helps others.
 Over the years, she has done voluntary work with migrants and the unemployed and given talks at schools.
 She helps and supports many blind people in WA and all over the world through email, offering friendship and informal counselling.

-Professor Colleen Hayward, a senior Noongar woman, welcomed the Queen to country during last year’s royal visit and it was an eye-opening moment for both women.
+Professor Colleen Hayward AM, a senior Noongar woman, welcomed the Queen to country during last year’s royal visit and it was an eye-opening moment for both women.
 “I was deeply moved by the Queen’s response in conversation with me when she indicated it was the first time on any of her visits to WA that she had truly heard the meaning of country from an Aboriginal perspective,” Professor Hayward said.
 “She said that it helped her understand a little of country being the foundation to the way Western Australia has developed.”

 Few people are better able to provide that perspective than Professor Hayward.
 She comes from a family of teachers — her father, Len Hayward, was WA’s first Aboriginal teacher — and is currently head of Kurongkurl Katitjin Centre for Indigenous Australian Education and Research, at Edith Cowan University.
 She has bachelor degrees in education and in applied science in Aboriginal community management and development, plus a postgraduate certificate in cross-sector partnerships from Cambridge University.
 Professor Hayward was recruited to ECU just over three years ago, having come from the Telethon Institute for Child Health Research where she headed the institute’s research efforts in Aboriginal child and maternal health.